 Why choose Herts?

-The MA Human Resource Management is accredited by the Chartered Institute of Personnel and Development (CIPD) approved centre.
+Our Hertfordshire MA Human Resource Management degree is accredited by the Chartered Institute of Personnel and Development (CIPD), ensuring it is industry-led and remains current.

 About the course